Use this screen to manage the organisations PAYE settings.

+The default condition is ticked only untick if it does not apply.
+If unsure consult with your advisor.
 Refer to www.gov.uk for information on current rates and thresholds applying to Small Employer Relief.
-As at 2017/2018 businesses paying less than £45,000 p.a. in National Insurance contributions were eligible for Small Employer Relief.
+As at 2020/2021 businesses paying less than £45,000 p.a. in National Insurance contributions were eligible for Small Employer Relief.

 If the business is defined in the business profile as entitled to Small Employer Relief Liberty Accounts will calculate the SMP/SPP/SAP that may be recovered (100%) and the NIC compensation that may be claimed by the employer (3.0 %).
 Note that the calculation is applied as part of the payroll run so if your Small Employer status changes mid-year you should take professional advice.

 If the user defines their business as not entitled to Small Employer Relief Liberty Accounts will calculate the SMP/SPP/SAP that may be recovered (92%) using the standard rate.

 For more help on the topic Payroll - Employment Allowance